 With that said, Bing is still a few steps behind Google with regard to how elaborately they evaluate these link features.

 Instead of seeking to index every piece of content available on a domain, as Google does, Bing actively removes pages from their index if they are found to not have enough link authority or value to rank on their search results.

 What this usually means is that in order for a page to maintain a place in Bing’s index, it must have at least one external website link to it.
 This critical Bing ranking factor can hurt your company’s ranking if ignored.

 Another big difference between Bing and Google SEO is page authority.
 While it’s important across the board, Bing tends to put more emphasis on Page Authority than Google.

 Content and Location

-Google is good at determining a site’s Canonical URL even if it is not coded properly to return the Canonical URL, whereas Bing did not used to, but now does support the Canonical tag.
-They still do seem to have some issues with it.
+Google is good at determining a site’s Canonical URL even if it is not coded properly to return the Canonical URL.
+Bing didn’t in the past, but now it does support the Canonical tag.
+However, they still have some issues with it.

 For that reason, most people use 301.

 Bing and Google also handle Meta Refreshes differently, a factor that should be taken under consideration.

 Meta Refresh is when a web browser is instructed to automatically refresh a webpage after a specific amount of time.